 Trekking Island Peak & Everest Base Camp

-Our 23-day itinerary first takes you on the historic trek through the Khumbu Valley to Everest Base Camp (5,385m) offering the best possible acclimatisation profile before we turn our attention to Island Peak.
+Our 23-day itinerary first takes you on the historic trek through the Khumbu Valley to Everest Base Camp offering the best possible acclimatisation profile before we turn our attention to Island Peak.
 We move upwards through the valley at a slow, steady pace taking the time to meet the locals in the villages we pass and absorb the sights and scents of traditional Nepalese life.
-We stay in locally run tea-houses each night, enjoying the warm welcome of our hosts and the inviting heat of the stove as we remove our boots after a long day’s trekking.
+Each night we stay in locally run tea-houses, enjoying the warm welcome of our hosts and the inviting heat of the stove as we remove our boots after a long day’s trekking.

 It is frequently referred to as a trekking peak, however, the demands of a long summit night, much of which is spent on snow and ice using crampons and ice axes make this a tough challenge!
 We start in darkness in the early hours of the morning and ascend over 700m over mixed terrain.
 The last 200m are the most demanding and we use fixed ropes and ascenders to conquer the headwall and reach the summit ridge.
 The panoramic views of the 7,000m and 8,000m peaks surrounding you at the top make all the hard work worthwhile!

 You will come away from this trek with a great appreciation of the Sherpa way of life, getting the opportunity to experience their unique mountain culture and traditions.
 We also spend time in Nepal’s main city – Kathmandu.
 This bustling city is a melting-pot of ethnicities and a great contrast to the relaxed pace of life in the mountains.

 We held an info talk in the Great Outdoors in Dublin talking all about this trek, so you can watch it below.

 Island Peak & Everest Base Camp Expedition Costs & What’s Included